-- Diverse productive conifer on parts of the glen sides, adjoining small glens and surrounding lower hill slopes would be favoured. - Ensure woodland edges relate to the natural landform of the glen and surrounding hill slopes. - Maintain open views towards mountain summits. - Avoid planting on upper hills slopes and near to distinctive rocky outcrops. - Avoid planting on, or near to, the glen floor.
+- Diverse productive conifer on parts of the glen sides, adjoin hill slopes would be favoured. - · Ensure woodland edges relate to the natural landform of th - Maintain open views towards mountain summits. - Avoid planting on upper hills slopes and near to distinctive it - Avoid planting on, or near to, the glen floor.